Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-07 - Add skeleton code for socket forking server
 Spent 40 minutes learning sockets and adding code for socket forking server in forking_server.c.

+### 2024-01-08 Add and refactor more socketing code
+Spent 60 minutes adding and testing all boilerplate socket code.
+Encountered errors and fixed them.
+Refactored code into functions.

 ## Jason Chao

 ### 2024-01-02 - Brief description